Guaycura people: Prehistory

 Linguists and archaeologists speculate that the Guaycura and the Pericú occupying the southern tip of the Baja California peninsula may have been the descendants of very early Native American migrants to the Americas.
 Their languages apparently were not related to each other or any other languages and their physical type was uncommon among Native Americans.
 They were small-bodied and long-headed (dolichocephalic).
 Their geographical location was a cul-de-sac in which they may have been isolated from extensive interaction with other peoples.
 Thus, their unique languages and physical characteristics may have survived for thousands of years.
 The lack of relationships between Guaycura and other languages indicates that Guaycura may have developed in isolation over a period of at least 5,000 years.
 At one time the Guaycura and Pericú may have occupied much greater territories but they were pushed southward and isolated by the expansion of the Cochimí people who spoke a language in the Yuman-Cochimí language family.

 There is no evidence that the Guaycura were ever united politically, but rather consisted of a large number of independent bands, each with their own territory and sometimes hostile to each other.
-Known band names of probable Guaycura speakers living near the Bay of La Paz are Cubí (or Cora), Huchiti (or Uchiti), Aripe, Callejúe, and Cantile.
+Known band names of probable Guaycura speakers living near the Bay of La Paz are Cubí (or Cora), Huchiti (or Uchiti), Aripe, Callejué, and Cantile.
 Most bands probably consisted of about 500 persons.
 The Monqui also possibly spoke a Guaycura language or dialect.
 The Guaycura occupied a territory of about 25,000 sqkm of austere deserts and mountains with few sources of fresh water.